stopsopa/log-wizzard/GITHUBPAGE.md

 ... to format it and see it updating live

+## IntelliJ setup
 ![IntelliJ.jpg](IntelliJ.jpg)

-For the purpose of example above in the image here describing the process of configurying IntelliJ in point 3 just setup absolute path to location .git/debug.log in your project.
+For the purpose of this example in the step 3 set .git/debug.log - ABSOLUTE PATH - unfortunately it seems IntelliJ doesn't understand relative path in ths field.

 ## for system user